palvindersander/youtube-transcript-mcp/docs/developer_guide.md

 The search API integration is implemented in `search_api.py` with these key components:

 1. **Configuration Management**
-   - API keys are loaded from environment variables (SEARCH_API_KEY)
+   - API keys can be loaded from multiple sources, with the following precedence:
+     1. Directly provided to the constructor
+     2. From `config.py` in the project root
+     3. From environment variables (SEARCH_API_KEY)
+   - This multi-source approach allows for flexible configuration in different environments
+   - The config.py file is excluded from version control via .gitignore
-   - Lazy initialization avoids errors if API key not set
+   - Lazy initialization avoids errors if API key is not set
    - Configurable endpoint to support different search providers

 2. **Search Client Design**